Get Uncomfortable With Lupus Nephritis

 way worse.

 Choosing to prioritize your kidney health might be uncomfortable, but the reality is that up to 30% of people who live with lupus nephritis may experience kidney failure, which can lead to dialysis or even a kidney transplant.
 Luckily, there are steps you can take now that may help, such as scheduling routine tests and asking your doctor about treatment options.
-Talk to your doctor to learn more about routine testing and treatment.
+Talk to your doctor today to learn more about routine testing and treatment.

 Looking for a specialist?
 Click the button below to find the right fit for you and schedule an appointment.

-some uncomfortable facts and figures
+some uncomfortable facts and figuressome uncomfortable facts and figures

 1 IN 3 PEOPLE